reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 For the shake of simplicity, we omit the test folders.

-Our `app` is a simple Spring Boot project, so let us focus on the pom.xml from the `specification`.
+Our `app` is a simple Spring Boot project that we can automatically generate on [start.spring.io](https://start.spring.io), so let's focus on the `pom.xml` from the `specification` module, where we configure the [OpenAPI Maven plugin][openapi-maven-plugin]:

-Caution: Using only the plugin won't produce you a valid project, while you need to also add other dependencies (like jackson).

 ```xml
 <plugin>